On overwriting disks

 Why use dd at all then?

-dd offers a level of control beyond these other tools, and is helpful for a variety of other contexts besides writing arbitrary data to disk. seek= and skip= are two options that come to mind for carving out data, as well as count= for terminating the process at a specific point.
+dd offers a level of control beyond these other tools, and proves helpful in other contexts besides writing arbitrary data to disk. seek= and skip= are two options that come to mind for carving out data, along with count= for terminating the process at a specific point.

-dd alleviates the need to find the total number of bytes, too, since it knows when to stop writing (mainly because dd isn’t redirecting STDOUT with the shell to perform writing, but rather using the of= functionality baked into dd, so dd can learn some things about the nature of the output file that pv won’t know due to design/implementation).
+dd also eliminates the need to find the total number of bytes, since it knows when to stop writing.
+This happens mainly because dd doesn’t redirect STDOUT with the shell to perform writing, but rather uses the of= feature built into dd. dd can learn things about the nature of the output file that pv won’t know due to design/implementation differences.

-As an aside, it’s easy enough to pipe pv into dd or vice versa, but I haven’t run into a situation where that was a necessary step.
+As an aside, it’s straightforward to pipe pv into dd or vice versa, but I haven’t encountered a situation where that was necessary.

 Conclusion